cnobile2012/dcolumn/docs/source/usage.rst

    * Any instance object that has member objects.
  2. variable `variable indicating member object`
    * Reference to any member object on the `obj`.

-Feel free to contact me at: carl dot nobile at gmail.com